 Thursday, 31 July 2025

-This is a neo vintage, transitional Rolex 18k gold GMT from the 1980s.
-It has what I will called the volcanic tropical nipple dial and root beer bezel.
+Now back to the watch.
+This is a neo vintage, transitional Rolex 18k gold GMT from the 1981.
+It has what many will called the volcanic tropical nipple dial and root beer bezel.
 Nipple dial is a term given by collector where the watch's indices are slightly pointed with made in yellow gold protruding hour markers and they are then filled with a luminescence for legibility.
 It is the shape and two-toned nature of the gold vs the lume that give this style the notable features.
 This is my latest love…

 Due to slight colour errors in production, a pattern of different shades of brown have been created, which makes this dial shine wonderfully and each dial may have different tropical effect.
 I think the watch looks even nicer with a crocodile leather strap…

-The Reference 16758 (produced from 1980–1988) and it is a solid 18k yellow gold GMT-Master, a “transitional” piece between classic and modern Rolex.
+The Reference GMT Master ref 16758 (produced from 1981–1988) has a short production window and it is a solid 18k yellow gold GMT-Master, a “transitional” piece between classic and modern Rolex.
 It combines vintage charm (nipple dial, classic font) with modern specs (sapphire, quickset function).
 The 16758 is less common than steel GMT-Masters and it is seen as undervalued

 The style is no longer manufactured and it represents when the GMT Master started to be known as a luxury sports watch rather than just a utility sports watch.
 The Rolex ref.
 16758, a highly transitional timepiece, was first introduced in 1980, shortly after the release of its stainless steel sibling the ref.
 16750.
 This 18K yellow gold GMT-Master model was in production until 1988 and combined the latest technological advancements with classic design elements.